Impact

 Hurricane Ida

-August 2021 - current
+August 2021 - November 2023

 August 29th, 2021 was a date many Louisianans will never forget.
 When Category 4 storm Hurricane Ida made landfall, it packed 150mph winds and caused a swath of destruction over the southeastern potion of Louisiana’s coastline and inland areas.
 One anemometer in Port Fourchon measured a wind gust of 172mph as the eyewall came ashore.
 The aftermath left the entire city of New Orleans without power and spread over 15,000,000 cubic yards of debris across 18 parishes.
 In a 2 month span between Labor Day and Halloween of 2021, RPF cleaned up over 10,000,000 cubic yards of various types of debris, simultaneously managed over 30 debris management sites, and quickly had Louisiana streets accessible from Grand Isle to Baton Rouge.
 The numbers below are as of October 2022: